-To The Board of Education:
+To the Board of Education:

-We have audited the basic financial statements of the Washington-Nile Local School District, Scioto County, Ohio (the School District), as of and for the year ended June 30, 2002, and have issued our report thereon dated March 28, 2003, wherein we noted the School District has adopted Governmental Accounting Statements No. 34, 37, and 38 and Interpretation 6.
-We conducted our audit in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+We have audited the basic financial statements of the Washington-Nile Local School District, Scioto County, Ohio (the School District), as of and for the year ended June 30, 2003, and have issued our report thereon dated November 24, 2003.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.